AdobeDocs/experience-manager-cloud-service.en/help/assets/dynamic-media/spin-sets.md

 ---
 title: Spin Sets
-description: Learn how to work with spin sets in Dynamic Media
+description: Learn how to work with spin sets in Dynamic Media.
 ---

 # Spin Sets{#spin-sets}